TylerDM/TylerDM.RpGpio/README.md

   - Allows you to quickly make use of any grid based keypad.
   - Provides built in support for the Parallax 4x4.
   - Prevents invalid states caused by hardware noise.

+Other devices as of time of writing:
+- Buzzers
+- LEDs
+- Pulsers
+- Relays